Custom role concepts

 Roles

-When you create a role, you specify the role policy using either the Resource finder or the Advanced editor.
+When you create a role, you specify the role policy using the Policy builder.

-There are two ways to approach writing your own custom roles:
+There are a few ways to approach writing your own custom roles:

 For additional discussion on how to decide between these approaches, read the Creating custom roles guide.

-As a default state, a blank custom role allows only view access to all resources.
-You must explicitly grant access to a resource for a member to edit it.
+As a default state, a blank custom role denies access to all resources.
+You must explicitly grant access to a resource for a member to view or edit it.

 Policies